Kyung Hee University: Central Museum

 It was opened in October 1955 and later moved to the fourth floor of the central library building in November 1966 when the central library was completed.
 In 2001, it was registered as the 1st National Museum of Korea (Ministry of Culture and Tourism Registration No. 193) and then recommissioned and computerized the collections and launched the Internet search service in January 2004.

 Natural History Museum

 Kyung Hee University's Natural History Museum is a museum established and operated by Kyung Hee University.
-It opened on June 13, 1978, and houses some 70,000 specimens and natural materials such as rocks, minerals, mammals, birds, insects, fish, and plants.
+It opened on June 13, 1978, and houses some 90,000 specimens and natural materials such as rocks, minerals, mammals, birds, insects, fish, and plants.
 Each category includes 1,200 rock and mineral samples, 5,000 bird and mammal samples, 50,000 insect specimens, and 4,000 plant specimens.

 Hye Jung Museum

 The Hye Jung Museum is the first high-level museum to be established in Korea.
-From the 11th century to the 20th century, it has the largest collection of materials produced in Korea, including antique maps, lightings, and related historical materials.
+From the 11th century to the 20th century, it has the largest collection of materials produced in Korea, including antique maps, lighting, and related historical materials.